ga4gh/refget/docs/seqcol.md

 1. `/service-info`, for describing information about the service.
 2. `/collection`, for retrieving sequence collections.
 3. `/comparison`, for comparing two sequence collections.
-4. `/list`, for retriving a list of objects.
+4. `/list`, for retrieving a list of objects.
-5. `/attribute`, for retriving the value of a specific attribute.
+5. `/attribute`, for retrieving the value of a specific attribute.

 In addition, a RECOMMENDED endpoint at `/openapi.json` SHOULD provide OpenAPI documentation.